M4C Logo AHRC Logo

 Publications

-'True Crime in the Archives: The Eighteenth-Century Old Bailey and the Emotions of Sensationalism', in Emotions and Archives volume for Bloomsbury's History of Emotions series (forthcoming 2024)
+'True Crime in the Archives: The Eighteenth-Century Old Bailey and the Emotions of Sensationalism', in Archives and Emotions: An International DialoguePast, Present, Future for Bloomsbury Academic's History of Emotions series (forthcoming December 2024)

 Blog Posts

-'Sincerity', in 'Keywords', King's College London Centre for Early Modern Studies 'Key' blog series (forthcoming Autumn 2023)
+'Sincerity', in 'Keywords', King's College London Centre for Early Modern Studies 'Key' blog series (forthcoming 2024)

 'Room for the Cobler of Gloucester and His Wife', in 'Key Texts', King's College London Centre for Early Modern Studies 'Key' blog series (August 2023)